DMeechan/Simply-Done/README.md

 ~~Once that's complete, I'll likely continue adding new features, like a task scheduler.~~

-Scratch that, I ended up spending the last 15 hours implementing the task scheduler anyway.
+Scratch that, I ended up implementing the task scheduler anyway.
 When I have more ideas for features to add, I'll add them after exams.